 How Transformer Grounding Affects Power System Design

 It only makes sense to use a delta-star transformer near the generating station where the delta is connected to the generator terminals and the star is connected to the high voltage transmission lines.
-With grounded star connection on the high voltage side, the transformer winding can be insulated for lower voltages.
+With grounded star connection on the high voltage side, the transformer winding can be insulated for lower (phase-to-ground) voltages.
 The transmission system too will have a lower insulation requirement.
-These provide for huge cost savings in the design and construction of a high voltage power system.
+These provide tremendous cost savings in the design and construction of the transmission system.

-There is, however, a disadvantage in grounding the transformer.
-When one of the lines or all three lines on the star side gets short-circuited to the ground, the grounded neutral in the transformer serves as a return path for the current.
-These currents are pretty high in magnitude and if not cleared in fractions of a second, it can burn down the transformer and all the equipment connected to it.
-These ground fault currents are also rich in third harmonic currents.
-Third harmonics have a bad reputation in disrupting telecommunication network which, by the way, is used to implement pilot relaying in a power system.
+There is, however, a disadvantage in grounding the transformer neutral.
+When one line or all three lines on the star side short-circuits to the ground, the grounded neutral of the transformer serves as a return path for the fault current.
+These fault currents, when not cleared in fractions of a second, can severely damage the transformer and all the equipment connected to it.
+The ground fault currents are also rich in third harmonic currents.
+The third harmonics on the transmission line disrupts all communication channels (for instance, power line carrier – pilot relaying) in the vicinity.

-But all is not lost with grounding the transformer.
-The delta connection on the primary winding helps here.
-It offers high impedance to third harmonics and traps the ground fault current in the delta thereby isolating the ground faults to the secondary system.
+But all is not lost with the star-delta/delta-star combination (because of neutral grounding).
+The delta connection offers high impedance to third harmonics and traps the ground fault current, thereby preventing it from propagating one side to another.

-Grounding the neutral provides higher ground fault currents however the cost savings realized by lower insulation requirements makes grounding viable.
+- Grounding the neutral provides higher ground fault currents however the cost savings realized by lower insulation requirements makes neutral grounding acceptable.